cloudtrust/keycloak-bridge/README.md

 The keycloak event-emitter module sends all events to the bridge's event endpoint.
 The event emitter use HTTP with flatbuffers.

-### gRPC and HTTP clients

-All applications can interact with the bridge using either HTTP or gRPC.
-The applications need to implement its own client.
-The Flatbuffer schema is available in `api/user/user.fbs`, see the directory `/examples`.

 ### Health

 The service exposes HTTP routes to monitor the application health.